 The 23rd entry to the James Bond canon, Skyfall, pretty much marketed itself.
-Released in 2012, it coincided with the 50th anniversary of the Bond films and advent of the Summer Olympics held in London, with none other than James Bond himself making an appearance at the opening ceremony, played in the guise of Daniel Craig.
+Released in 2012, it coincided with the 50th anniversary of the Bond films and the London Summer Olympics.
+None other than James Bond himself appeared at the opening ceremony in the guise of Daniel Craig.

-For 2015's SPECTRE, the 24th Eon Productions Bond film, the studio had to think smarter.
-They say that 'no publicity is bad publicity, but whether Daniel Craig's comments during the promotion of the film that he “would rather slash his wrists than make another Bond film" resulted in more bums on cinema seats is still unknown.
+The studio had to think smarter for 2015's SPECTRE, the 24th Eon Productions Bond film.
+They say that 'no publicity is bad publicity'.
+Whether Daniel Craig's comments that he'd "rather slash his wrists than make another Bond film" resulted in more bums on cinema seats is still unknown.

 His comments sparked a backlash from mental health campaigners and fans who felt he wasn't grateful enough.
-After all, kissing some of the most stunning-looking film stars on the planet, driving the most beautiful Aston Martins, wearing the sharpest (and tightest) of Tom Ford suits, plus earning reportedly £50 million per film for playing the world’s most famous spy sounds like pretty nice work, if you can
+After all, kissing some of the most stunning-looking women, driving the most beautiful Aston Martins, wearing the sharpest (and tightest) Tom Ford suits, plus earning reportedly £50 million per film sounds like pretty nice work, if you can get it.

 In the teaser poster for SPECTRE, we saw another clever nod, this time to 1973's Live and Let Die.
-Daniel Craig donned a black turtleneck and gun holster, just like Roger Moore did as he destroyed Dr. Kananga's (with the alter ego of ‘Mr Big’) poppy fields, another front the masterful villain used, this time to disguise the growth of acres of opium.
+Daniel Craig donned a black turtleneck and gun holster, just like Roger Moore did when he destroyed Dr. Kananga's opium poppy fields.

-Although the teaser poster and teaser trailer were beautifully atmospheric, the film's main marketing poster failed to live up to these standards — it seemed lazy, uninspiring and dull.
+Although the teaser poster and trailer were atmospheric, the film's poster failed to meet these standards.
+It seemed lazy, uninspiring and dull.

-The artwork (and I use that term loosely) featured Bond girl Léa Seydoux and Daniel Craig, wearing a white tux (a throwback to Sean Connery's outfit in Goldfinger), and with not much going on around them.
+The artwork (and I use that term loosely) featured Bond girl Léa Seydoux and Daniel Craig.
+Bond wore a white tux (a throwback to Sean Connery's outfit in Goldfinger), with little going on around the couple.
 A poster that looks like it could have been knocked up in thirty minutes by anyone with intermediate Photoshop skills, I'm afraid to say.

-Whatever happened to the lush posters, magnificently rich in colour, used to market every Bond film up until The Living Daylights in 1987, drawn by brilliantly talented artists?
-Another gripe with fans that often leads them to purchase fan art on eBay, rather than the real thing.
+What happened to the lush posters, magnificently rich in colour, used to market Bond films until The Living Daylights in 1987?
+It's another gripe with fans, often leading them to purchase fan art rather than the real thing.

-During the months leading up to the release of SPECTRE, you couldn’t walk past an advertisement hoarding without Heineken being mentioned in the same breath as James Bond.
-It was no doubt commercially beneficial to Heineken to suggest that James Bond drinks its beer, but it just added a certain aura of tackiness to the SPECTRE marketing campaign for product placement to be so glaringly obvious.
-Product placement should never take precedence over the promotion of a film, which it felt like it did at times.
+It was undoubtedly commercially beneficial to Heineken to suggest James Bond drinks its beer.
+Still, it added a certain aura of tackiness to the SPECTRE marketing campaign for product placement to be glaringly obvious.
+Product placement should never precede a film's promotion.

-All in all, the SPECTRE marketing trail featured some wonderful nods back to past films to get the nostalgia pumping through the veins of avid fans, but it just wasn't enough to spark an influx of the next generation of Bond fans.
+The SPECTRE marketing trail featured some wonderful nods back to past films to get the nostalgia pumping through the veins of avid fans.
+But it just wasn't enough to spark an influx of the next generation of Bond fans.